-From his early careers in teaching and humanitarian aid work, Tyler Chin-Tanner took the leap into his lifelong passion for comics attending The Kubert School from 2003 to 2006 and co-founding AWBW with his wife Wendy in 2005.
-Publishing through AWBW, Tyler wrote a number of graphic novels including New York Times featured American Terrorist and edited several anthologies such as New York Times featured All We Ever Wanted, art books like Punkrock* Jazz, and creator-owned projects including Kismet, Man of Fate.
+From his early careers in teaching and humanitarian aid work, Tyler Chin-Tanner took the leap into his lifelong passion for comics, attending The Kubert School from 2003 to 2006 and co-founding AWBW with his wife Wendy in 2005.
+Publishing through AWBW, Tyler writes graphic novels including the New York Times featured American Terrorist and edits anthologies such as the New York Times featured All We Ever Wanted, art books like Punkrock* Jazz, and creator-owned projects including Jack The Radio: Creatures.

-Wendy Chin-Tanner is the Co-publisher and Executive Director of AWBW, which she founded with her husband Tyler in 2005.
+Wendy Chin-Tanner founded AWBW with her husband Tyler in 2005.
 She is the author of the poetry collections Turn (Sibling Rivalry Press, 2014), which was a finalist for the Oregon Book Awards, and Anyone Will Tell You (Sibling Rivalry Press, 2019), and co-author of the New York Times featured graphic novel American Terrorist.
 Wendy also serves as a poetry editor at The Nervous Breakdown.
 A trained sociologist specializing in race, identity, and culture, she continues to write and teach on these topics in addition to running writing workshops and guest lecturing at a variety of institutions.
 Born and raised in NYC and educated at Cambridge University, UK, Wendy is the mother of two daughters and the proud daughter of immigrants.

-Jesse Post is a publicist, editor, letterer, graphic designer, and bookseller with a penchant for beautiful works of art from small presses.
-He started his career at the Ralph Vicinanza Agency and Boston’s What’s Up Magazine before moving to Disney Publishing Worldwide.
-He edited comics for Disney Adventures and Comic Zone (the two best-selling comics magazines in the country at the time) and managed start-up publishing projects within Disney’s licensing division, including the Muppets relaunch and a critically acclaimed archival comics series from Fantagraphics.
+Jesse Post is a publicist, editor, letterer, graphic designer and bookseller with a penchant for beautiful works of art from small presses.
+He started his career at the Ralph Vicinanza Agency and Boston’s What’s Up Magazine.
+He edited comics for Disney Adventures and Comic Zone (the two best-selling comics magazines in the country at the time) and managed start-up publishing projects within Disney’s licensing division, including the Muppets relaunch and a critically acclaimed archival series from Fantagraphics.
 After building marketing departments for Papercutz and Lion Forge, Jesse started Letter Better, a comics-focused publishing consultancy, and Postmark Books, an independent bookstore in New York’s Hudson Valley.
 The first thing he ever read in his life was a comic, and the rest is history.